Education in Wales: Further education

 Further education (FE) includes full- and part-time learning for people over compulsory school age, excluding higher education.
-Young people often enrol in FE as an alternative to staying at school after the age of 16.
 FE and publicly funded training in Wales is provided by 15 FE institutions in 2014/15 and a range of public, private and voluntary sector training providers, such as the Workers' Educational Association.
 Colleges vary in size and mission, and include general FE, tertiary and specialist institutions, including one Roman Catholic Sixth Form College and a residential adult education college.
 Many colleges offer leisure learning and training programmes designed to meet the needs of business.
 In 2014/15 there were 263,315 FE students in Wales spanning the entire availability of FE at multiple placements, including FE, HE (higher education), LA (local authority) Community, and work-based learning.

 Adult community learning

 Adult Community learning is a form of adult education or lifelong learning delivered and supported by local authorities in Wales.
 Programmes can be formal or informal, non-accredited or accredited, and vocational, academic or leisure orientated.
 In 2018–2019, there were 23,970 learners in Local Authority Community Learning.